Godofcoffe/Butterfly/README.md

 optional arguments:
-  -h, --help            show this help message and exit --dir-dst DIR         Here, the download destination directory is defined.
-If not specified, a folder will be
+  -h, --help            show this help message and exit --dir-dst DIR, -p DIR
-                        created in this directory called "Downloads".
+                        Here, the download destination directory is defined.
+If not specified, a folder will be created in this directory called "Downloads".
-  --define-ext EXTENSION
+  --define-ext EXTENSION, -e EXTENSION
                         Defines the extension of the final file mp3 or mp4.
 The default is "mp4".
-  --define-resolution 1080p;720p;480p;360p;240p;144p
+  --define-resolution 720p;480p;360p;240p;144p, -r 720p;480p;360p;240p;144p
                         Defines the resolution of the video (s) to be downloaded.
 The default is "480p".
   --version             Shows the current version of the program.
 ```